Definition: What Is a My Best Friend Essay?

 - Make a Bold Promise at the Outset

-The promise of a big payoff can undoubtedly catch a reader’s eye and draw them in, but the student-writer must be sure to follow through later in the text.
+The promise of a big payoff can undoubtedly catch a reader’s eye and draw them in, but the student-writer must follow through later in the text.
 For less experienced students, you may want to offer a writing prompt to help out here.
 For example,

 My best friend Jack is truly one of a kind, but just how special he is wasn’t clear to me until the day a fire broke out in our school.

-Students can quickly adapt prompts such as this by changing the event mentioned to their own personal circumstances.
+Students can quickly adapt such prompts by changing the event mentioned to their own circumstances.

 - Create a Sense of Intimacy